weaviate/weaviate-io/developers/weaviate/model-providers/google/embeddings.md

 ### API credentials

-You must provide a valid OpenAI API key to Weaviate for this integration.
-Go to [OpenAI](https://openai.com/) to sign up and obtain an API key.
+You must provide a valid API credentials to Weaviate for the appropriate integration.
+Go to [Google AI Studio](https://ai.google/build) or [Google Vertex AI](https://cloud.google.com/vertex-ai) to sign up and obtain API credentials.

 Provide the API key to Weaviate using one of the following methods:

-- Set the `OPENAI_API_KEY` environment variable that is available to Weaviate.
+- Set the `PALM_APIKEY` environment variable that is available to Weaviate.
 - Provide the API key at runtime, as shown in the examples below.

 <Tabs groupId="languages">